-Component Unit - For the fiscal year ended June 30, 2019, Forsyth Technical Community College Foundation, Inc. implemented Financial Accounting Standards Board Update No. 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
+Component Unit - For the fiscal year ended June 30, 2019, the Foundation implemented Financial Accounting Standards Board Update No. 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
 This update amends the requirements related to net asset classifications for not-for-profit entities.
 With this update, net assets on the face of the statement of financial position and changes in net assets on the face of the statement of activities are presented using two classes: net assets with donor restrictions and net assets without donor restrictions, in addition to the previously required total net assets and changes in total net assets.